More than 2,000 miles of singletrack trails wind through Southwest Idaho.

 Directions: From McCall, take ID-55 north and turn off onto Brundage Mountain Road.
 The resort is just over 4 miles down the road.

 Go ahead.
 We dare you to take the road less traveled.
-Whether you venture out into the Owyhees or explore Bogus Basin, the ride will always be worth it.
+Whether you venture out to the Owyhees or explore Bogus Basin, the ride will always be worth it.

 Here in Southwest Idaho, you’re free to forge your own path.